 Few people are unfamiliar with Microsoft co-founder Bill Gates, who for many years was the richest man in the world.
-Less familiar to the public is the woman behind the billionaire — his wife Melinda Gates, who like her husband is a philanthropist and author.
+But less familiar to the public is the woman behind the billionaire — his soon-to-be ex-wife Melinda Gates.
+Like her husband, she is a philanthropist and author.
 She?s perhaps best known for her role as co-chair and co-namesake of the Bill and Melinda Gates Foundation, their private American non-profit that focuses on global health, poverty, and education issues.

-Melinda Gates Met her Future Husband While Working at Microsoft.
+Melinda Gates Met Bill While Working at Microsoft

 The Bill and Melinda Gates Foundation